-The BOC meets each month to plan the monthly Board agenda, which shall will consist primarily of:
+The BOC meets each month to plan the monthly Board agenda, which will consist primarily of:

-- generative conversation topics designed to stimulate thinking about issues of importance to the church; - matters related to the church's mission, Board policies, and oversight of the church; - matters raised by the Executive Team; - matters that require Board action raised by Committees fulfilling their responsibilities; and - issues related to Board policies and oversight of the church, and to deal with other matters that come before it.
+- generative conversation topics designed to stimulate thinking about issues of importance to the church; - matters related to the church's mission, Board policies, and oversight of the church; - matters raised by the Executive Team; - matters that require Board action raised by Committees fulfilling their responsibilities; and - other matters that come before it.

 When the Board is not in session, the BOC has all powers of the Board to manage the affairs of the church in connection with matters that must be decided before the next regular Board meeting.
 When feasible on very important issues, the BOC will call a special meeting of the Board as provided in the bylaws and these policies to make decisions that must be decided before the next regular Board meeting.
-The BOC meets each month to plan the monthly Board agenda, which shall consist primarily of issues related to Board policies and oversight of the church, and to deal with other matters that come before it.

-4.110.2 Finance Committee.
+4.11.2 Finance Committee.
 The Finance Committee is a standing committee of the Board and is chaired by the Treasurer.
 The Board delegates to the Finance Committee responsibility for: